StockerMC/discord.py_fork/docs/cogs.rst

 You can visit the reference to get more detail.

-.. _ext_commands_cogs_meta_options:
+.. _cogs_meta_options:

 Meta Options
 --------------

-At the heart of a cog resides a metaclass, :class:`.commands.CogMeta`, which can take various options to customise some of the behaviour.
+At the heart of a cog resides a metaclass, :class:`.discord.CogMeta`, which can take various options to customise some of the behaviour.
 To do this, we pass keyword arguments to the class definition line.
 For example, to change the cog name we can pass the ``name`` keyword argument as follows:

 .. code-block:: python3

-    class MyCog(commands.Cog, name='My Cog'):
+    class MyCog(discord.Cog, name='My Cog'):
         pass

-To see more options that you can set, see the documentation of :class:`.commands.CogMeta`.
+To see more options that you can set, see the documentation of :class:`.discord.CogMeta`.

 Inspection
 ------------